invisigoth/icon-migrate/Readme.md

 It is also useful to enable the Devel module as well as the Devel Generate module.
 This will allow quick delete of all imported nodes for debug purposes

 `` drush genc --kill 0 0 ``
+NOTE: If drush command is terminating abnormally and unable to delete the nodes, please drop the database and import again.

 ### Running the Icon Migrate scripts